rana-zaid/catalog/README.md

 ## Run The Project
 1. Make sure that you have vagrant up and connected to it.
-2. cd into the correct project directory: cd /vagrant/item-catalog.
+2. cd into the correct project directory: `cd /vagrant/item-catalog`.
 3. Run python database_setup.py.
 4. Run seeder.py to seed it.
 5. Run item_catalog.py.